 The Soo Locks Visitor Center (SLVC) opens for the season on May 13, 2018, and will be open for our enjoyment from 9 am-9 pm until mid-October.
 You can call the SLVC hotline at 906-253-9290 for an estimated freighter schedule for boats that are three hours out from the Soo Locks, but what if you want to know further than three hours out (yes, they do update throughout the day)?
 With the help of our cheat sheet and Marinetraffic.com, you’ll be finding boats like a pro!

-To provide information on boats all over the world, Marinetraffic.com uses the onboard satellite trackers that are equipped on most boats.
+To provide information on boats all over the world, Marinetraffic.com uses the onboard satellite trackers that most boats are equipped with.
 Marientraffic.com basic is free, but there are paid options.
-For the die-hard boat enthusiast, there is a smartphone app with a one-time charge ranging from $3.99-$5.99 depending on your phone.
-We’re going to focus on the features of the webpage, not the app, but they are similar.
+For the die-hard boat enthusiasts, there is a smartphone app with a one-time charge ranging from $3.99-$5.99 depending on your phone.
+We’re going to focus on the features of the web-page, not the app, but they are similar.

-Each boat has an information card that tells up how fast the boat is going, its forecasted route, and vessel details.
+Each boat has an information card that tells you how fast the boat is going, its forecasted route, and vessel details.

-This is all great information, but many people wonder about what time boats will arrive at the Soo Locks.
-Here is where our secret cheat sheet comes in handy to help you estimate arrival times.
+This is all great information, but many people wonder what time the boats will arrive at the Soo Locks.
+Here is where our cheat sheet comes in handy to help you estimate arrival times.
 Remember this is only an estimation.

 Traveling to the Soo and don’t have a computer?
-We have one more secret for estimating arrival times for the Soo Locks, call us.
-The Sault Convention and Visitors Bureau office is open Monday -Friday 8am-5pm and we’ll do the work for you!
+We have a secret method for estimating arrival times at the Soo Locks: call us.
+The Sault Convention and Visitors Bureau‘s office is open Monday -Friday from 8 am-5 pm and we’ll do the work for you!
 You can reach us at 906-632-3366.
-The MarienTraffic web page and app are tons of fun, but during the spring and summer you can always take a shortcut and call the hotline recording at 906-253-9290.
+The Marinetraffic.com web page and app are tons of fun, but during the spring and summer, you can always take a shortcut and call the SLVC hotline recording at 906-253-9290.